Historical Background

 This proposition has been justified by the special protection of the spouse within the home under the Constitution, although this may be less of a consideration than was the case before.

 Generally, the need for two homes will lead to a reduced standard of living for both.
-However, if one spouse is wealthy and has the means to maintain the existing lifestyle for both, the courts are likely to order substantial maintenance co-measure with the preexisting standard of living.
+However, if one spouse is wealthy and has the means to maintain the existing lifestyle for both, the courts are likely to order substantial maintenance measured against the preexisting standard of living.

 The court will have regard to the entire circumstances of both spouses, including contributions or obligations arising from a second relationship.
 The permanency of the second relationship will be irrelevant.